 Caliendo, Stephen M. forthcoming.
 Inequality in America: Race, Poverty, and Fulfilling Democracy’s Promise (3rd ed.).
 New York: Routledge.

-Caliendo, Stephen M. and Charlton D. McIlwain, eds. forthcoming.
+Caliendo, Stephen M. and Charlton D. McIlwain, eds.
+2020.
 The Routledge Companion to Race and Ethnicity (2nd ed.).
 London: Routledge.

 McIlwain, Charlton D. and Stephen M. Caliendo.
 2011.
 Race Appeal: How Candidates Invoke Race in U.S. Political Campaigns.
 Philadelphia: Temple University Press.